mcerkasov/TON-Solidity/7_Shopping/Readme.md

 ShoppingList - a list of possible tasks.

-ShoppingDebot has two heirs: ShoppingListMakingDebot and ShoppingInStoreDebot.
-They are already deployed on the blockchain.
+ShoppingDebot - abstract debot, has two heirs: ShoppingListMakingDebot and ShoppingInStoreDebot.
+They are already deployed in the blockchain.

 ### net.ton.dev